04hunterdunn/HunterDunn.github.io/job-application-tracker/README.md

 4. Run the backend server:

 ### Frontend Setup
+1. Navigate to the frontend folder (if seperate):
+2. Install Dependencies
-1. npm install
+   npm install
+3. Start the frontend
-2. npm start
+   npm start
 The frontend will connect to the backend API and allow you to manage job applications through a browser.

 ### REST API Endpoints